 Here are the steps to follow to enable RAID 1 on the drives in your Mac Mini Server:

-- Once you’ve booted remotely, open a Terminal window and use this command to list the disks and volumes in your system:
+Once you’ve booted remotely, open a Terminal window and run

 diskutil list